RoboJackets/apiary/docs/officers/dues/setup.rst

         </li>
         <li>
             <p>
                 A confirmation popup will appear with an option to create a non-student package.
-This package costs $200 and is only shown to non-students (i.e., employees, alumni, etc.) In general, you should leave this option enabled, but you can disable it if you wish.
-Note that non-students will not be able to purchase student packages, and vice versa.
+In general, you should leave this option enabled, but you can disable it if you wish.
             </p>
         </li>
         <li>